-You will receive a receipt of submission once you successfully submit the online application.
+You will receive a receipt of submission once you submit the online application.

-You will be able to view the overall status of your application, and download a copy of your submitted application, including supporting documents.
+You'll be able to view the overall status of your application and download a copy of your submitted application, including supporting documents.

 You may only make edits to your application, and resubmit it, prior to the application deadline.
-If you do not resubmit your application by the final deadline, we will not consider you for a scholarship award.
+If you don't resubmit your application by the final deadline, we won't consider you for a scholarship award.

 You may withdraw your application at any time prior to the Secretary of HHS (or their designee) countersigning your contract.

 How can I check my application status?